Nélie Jacquemart: Biography

-She was born in Paris.
-Her parents had moved there from Meurthe in 1835 so that her father, Joseph, could work as a "relais" (a type of campaign worker) for Alphée Bourdon de Vatry, a local candidate for National Deputy.
+Cornélie Barbe Hyacinthe Jacquemart was born in Paris, where her parents had moved from Meurthe in 1835 so that her father, Joseph, could work as a "relais" (a type of campaign worker) for Alphée Bourdon de Vatry, a local candidate for National Deputy.
 Her mother, Marie, may have been a milliner and her father appears to have died shortly after her birth.
 Much is uncertain, as she later destroyed many early documents, to conceal her plebeian origins.

-When she displayed an early talent for art, she became a protégée of De Vatry's wife, Paméla Hainguerlot, and spent summers at their hunting lodge in the former Chaalis Abbey.
+When Jacquemart displayed an early talent for art, she became a protégée of De Vatry's wife, Paméla Hainguerlot, and spent summers at their hunting lodge in the former Chaalis Abbey.
 There, she developed her drawing skills and met many prominent figures who had been involved in the Bourbon Restoration.
 Thanks to Mme. de Vatry, she was able to study in the workshop of Léon Cogniet, a Professor at the École nationale supérieure des beaux-arts, which did not accept female students at that time.
 The lessons were given by Cogniet's sister, Marie-Amélie, and consisted largely of copying Cogniet's works.